Revenue vs Earnings: What Every Small Business Needs to Know

 • Gross margin: A company’s net sales revenue – the cost of goods sold.

 • EPS (Earning Per Share): This shows the valuation of a company’s stock by dividing its net profit by the number of shares it has on the market.
+Basically, this ratio shows how much a company is earning on each share.

 • EBITDA: This stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.